 Even though it is not true that the Easter Bunny visits during this holiday, it’s always fun to create Easter baskets filled with candies, chocolates and even toys as tokens of fertility.

-In fact, you can make things even more interesting by hiding the colored eggs around the yard or garden and have the kids look for them with their baskets hanging in their arms.
+In fact, you can make things even more interesting by hiding the coloured eggs around the yard or garden and have the kids look for them with their baskets hanging in their arms.

 The best Easter Day Gift Ideas